rocketlaunchr/friendly/README.md

 In my case, I had an `iframe` that was calling `parent` to access the host site.
 All major browsers such as Chrome, Safari and Firefox were blocking the call.

-You can use `httpserver` by placing the server in the same directory as your project to run your website as if it was run on an actual production server.
+You can use `friendly` by placing the server in the same directory as your project to run your website as if it was run on an actual production server.

 It's that simple and easy to use.